grafana/terraform-provider-grafana/website/docs/r/data_source.html.md

 ---
 layout: "grafana"
 page_title: "Grafana: grafana_data_source"
-sidebar_current: "docs-influxdb-resource-data-source"
+sidebar_current: "docs-grafana-resource-data-source"
 description: |-
   The grafana_data_source resource allows a Grafana data source to be created.
 ---

 # grafana\_data\_source

-The data source resource allows a data source to created on a Grafana server.
+The data source resource allows a data source to be created on a Grafana server.

 ## Example Usage